jonaharagon/privacytools.io/blog/posts/activists-guide-securing-your-smartphone.md

 Even after mitigating the risks of 2G networks, your cellular activity can still be tracked.
 If not by law enforcement then by your carrier, who will likely be responsive to law enforcement's requests for data after the fact.

 To prevent this, you should keep your phone turned off or use Airplane Mode to disable cellular connections whenever possible.
 Ideally you should only connect to networks in an emergency situation to communicate with others in your group, otherwise keeping messages and network transmissions to a minimum is key.

+If you absolutely need internet connectivity and it's possible, you should keep Airplane Mode on and connect to a public Wi-Fi network instead, which brings me to:

+### Use Public Wi-Fi

+If you're able, scope out businesses in the area that provide public Wi-Fi in advance.
+This is better than using cellular service, because less information about your device is shared with Wi-Fi networks as opposed to cell towers.
+Most modern phones support MAC address randomization, which makes it even harder to correlate your cell phone's connections between different Wi-Fi access points.

+There is a danger that public Wi-Fi services will be set up by authorities or others in the area to track protesters.
+You could consider using a [VPN service](https://www.privacyguides.org/en/vpn/) while connected to them to minimize the amount of metadata about your traffic that the Wi-Fi operator is able to collect.

 ### Disable Location Services